Luigi Lablache: Biography

-Luigi Lablache was born in Naples, the son of Nicolas Lablache, a merchant from Marseille, France, to an Irish lady.
+Luigi Lablache was born in Naples, the son of Nicolas Lablache, a merchant from Marseille, France, to an Irish lady Rose Anne Maguire.
 He was educated from 1806 at the Conservatorio della Pietà de' Turchini in Naples, where Gentili taught him the elements of music, and Giovanni Valesi instructed him in singing, while at the same time he studied the violin and cello.
 He fled the Conservatorio five times in order to pursue an acting career, but each time he was brought back in disgrace.
 His voice was a beautiful contralto, and just before it broke he sang the solos in Mozart's Requiem on the death of Joseph Haydn in 1809.

-Before long he became possessed of a magnificent bass, which gradually increased in volume until at the age of twenty it attained a compass of two octaves from E-flat below to E-flat above the bass stave.
+Before long he became possessed of a magnificent bass, which gradually increased in volume until at the age of twenty it had attained a compass of two octaves from E-flat below to E-flat above the bass stave.
 In 1812, when only eighteen, he was engaged at the Teatro di San Carlo, Naples, and appeared in Valentino Fioravanti's La Molinara.
-From 1812 to 1817 he sang at Palermo.
+From 1812 to 1817, he sang at Palermo.
 In 1817, at La Scala in Milan, he took the part of Dandini in Rossini's La Cenerentola.
 The opera Elisa e Claudio was written for him in 1821 by Saverio Mercadante and his position was assured.
 His reputation spread throughout Europe.

 From Milan he went to Turin, returned to Milan in 1822, then appeared at Venice, and in 1824 at Vienna.
 Going back to Naples after an absence of twelve years, he created a great sensation as Assur in Rossini's Semiramide.
 On 30 March 1830, under Ebers's management, he was first heard in London as Geronimo in Cimarosa's Il matrimonio segreto and thenceforth appeared there annually, also singing in many provincial festivals.
-In 1827 Franz Schubert wrote three songs in Italian (Op.
+In 1827, he met Franz Schubert at the funeral of Beethoven where they were both torchbearers.
+Schubert wrote three songs in Italian (Op.
 83, D. 902) for Lablache, marvellous exercises in Rossinian pastiche; they are among the last songs he ever wrote.